 Transportation facilitates trade, travel, and social interaction.
 A city's thoroughfare system forms one of the most visible and permanent elements of the community.
 It establishes the framework for community growth and development that, along with the land use, establishes a physical and permanent expression of long-range public policy.
-This element's goals and policies align with recent and current planning efforts to provide a balanced transportation system and examine methods to expand the system to offer further choices for travel.
+This element's goals and actions align with recent and current planning efforts to provide a balanced transportation system and examine methods to expand the system to offer further choices for travel.

-To accommodate and plan for the change and growth in San Marcos over the next 5-10 years, the City's Transportation Master Plan should be updated, as appropriate, to incorporate the projected growth pattern reflected in the Preferred Growth Scenario and the below goals and policies.
+To accommodate and plan for the change and growth in San Marcos over the next 5-10 years, the City's Transportation Master Plan should be updated, as appropriate, to incorporate the projected growth pattern reflected in the Preferred Growth Scenario and the below goals and actions.
+In addition, Transit Oriented Development (TOD) should be incorporated in strategic areas to align land uses with transportation facilities.